Amena99/LIRIBot/README.md

 Command      | What it does:
 ------------- | --------------
-concert-this | Finds concerts in the area for the specified artist. movie-this | Displays movie data including plot, actors, and release data for the specified movie. spotify-this-song | Displays song data including artist, album, and provides a song preview for the speficied song. do-what-it-says | Reads commands from an external text file and uses the input to run one of the three commands above.
+concert-this | Finds concerts in the area for the specified artist using the Bands In Town API. movie-this | Displays movie data including plot, actors, and release date for the specified movie using the Online Movie Database API. spotify-this-song | Displays song data including artist, album, and provides a song preview for the speficied song using the Spotify API. do-what-it-says | Reads commands from an external text file and uses the input to run one of the three commands above.

 ### Try it Out!